Deniece Williams: R&B, Gospel and Jazz (1987–2000)

-During 1987 she released her tenth studio album, Water Under the Bridge, which rose to No. 39 on the Billboard Top R&B Albums chart.
+In 1987, she released her tenth studio album, Water Under the Bridge, which rose to No. 39 on the Billboard Top R&B Albums chart.
 "Never Say Never" reached No. 6 on the Billboard Hot R&B Songs chart and No. 23 on the Billboard Dance Club Songs chart.

 A year later she released her follow-up studio album, As Good As It Gets, which rose to No. 48 on the Billboard Top R&B Albums chart.
 "I Can't Wait" charted at No. 8 on the Billboard Hot R&B Songs chart.
 Another single, "This Is as Good as It Gets", rose to No. 29 on the Billboard Hot R&B Songs chart.

-During 1989, she issued her second Gospel album Special Love.
+In 1989, she issued her second Gospel album Special Love.

 That album reached No. 11 on the Billboard Top Christian Albums chart.

 Williams went on to appear on Nancy Wilson's 1990 LP A Lady with a Song, George Duke's 1992 album Snapshot, Stevie Wonder's 1995 LP Conversation Peace, and Spyro Gyra's 1995 album Love & Other Obsessions.
-During 1999 she released another Gospel album, This Is My Song, on Harmony Records.
+In 1999, she released another Gospel album, This Is My Song, on Harmony Records.
 The album rose to No. 14 on the Billboard Top Gospel Albums chart.
 This Is My Song also won a Grammy Award for Best Pop/Contemporary Gospel Album.